 - Increase understanding of empirically-based treatments for mental health in geriatric individuals

-This program is held on the same day as Ethics and Boundaries: Working with Geriatric Populations.
+This program pairs well with Ethics and Boundaries: Working with Geriatric Populations.
 If you register for both programs, receive a discounted price of $99 for each program.

 Who Should Attend